top of page

 I found yoga and meditation in the midst of those precarious years, and they kept me alive as I struggled with my own thoughts of suicide.

 It wasn't until I was in my thirties that I found a trauma specialist who helped me acknowledge my history of serious developmental, religious, and sexual trauma that left me with complex PTSD.
-Through tremendous pain and effort, I made it through the most challenging experiences of my life for the better.
+Overtime I learned how to take a holistic view of my experience, ditch the pathologizing labels placed on me, and discovered stability and vitality in my life for the first time.

-It is my life's passion to bring the experience of healing to other survivors.
+It is a great joy for me to help bring the experience of healing to other survivors.

 What I believe.